 Now the abandoned rock city stands sentinel, filled with grasses and a natural pool, watching over the island nation.

-Nature takes over this abandoned Russian church
+1. Nature has crept in on this abandoned Russian church

 Although very little worship takes place these days in the church in Znamenskoye-Sadki, its orthodox murals still line the walls amidst the crumbling ruins.